JohannBulls/Salesforce-World-Tour-Multistep-Form/README.md

 ## 📌 Credits

-Created by Johann Amaya at Bendita ESS for the Agentforce World Tour 2025.
+Created by Johann Amaya at Bendita Essence for the Agentforce World Tour 2025.

----

-## 🧼 TODO

-- [ ] Move Salesforce credentials to a secure backend service
-- [ ] Add multilingual support (ES/EN)
-- [ ] Log analytics events on each step

 ---